Amnis Staked Aptos Coin (STAPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amnis Staked Aptos Coin Historical Price

-According to the latest data gathered on Amnis Staked Aptos Coin live price page, the current price of Amnis Staked Aptos Coin is 5.46USD.
-The circulating supply of Amnis Staked Aptos Coin(STAPT) is 2.02M STAPT , giving it a market capitalization of $11.00M.
+According to the latest data gathered on Amnis Staked Aptos Coin live price page, the current price of Amnis Staked Aptos Coin is 5.24USD.
+The circulating supply of Amnis Staked Aptos Coin(STAPT) is 2.02M STAPT , giving it a market capitalization of $10.62M.

 How Does Amnis Staked Aptos Coin (STAPT) Price Prediction Module Work?